nerthul11/BreakableWallRandomizer/ReadMe.md

 ## Overview

-This is a fork of the original mod by **Bentechy66**, which randomizes several objects in the game, adding
+This is a fork of the original mod by **Bentechy66**, which randomizes several breakable objects in the game.

-Randomizes some walls in the game hollow knight.
-Currently randomizes, with a few exceptions:
+Currently randomizes:
  - Any wall with FSM breakable_wall_v2 or "FSM".
 These are labeled as "Wall", and are mostly placed in the map hiding scenes or items.
  - Any wall with FSM break_floor.
 These are labaled as "Plank", and are mostly placed in the map as shortcut openers.
 They always have a wooden plank in the map.
  - Any floor broken by Dive / Descending Dark in the game.
 These are labeled as "Dive Floor".